What Is Cyclical Depression? Mental Health Symptoms And Treatments

 What is cyclical depression?

 An individual who has cyclical depression might have difficulty performing daily tasks during periods of depressive symptoms.
-They might also experience cognitive difficulties or social withdrawal.
+They might also experience cognitive difficulties and social withdrawal.
 Some research indicates a connection between cyclical depression and other mental health conditions.
 For instance, those diagnosed with a depressive disorder may also have anxiety-related disorders or post-traumatic stress disorder (PTSD).

 Cyclical depression, physical illness, and PTSD

+Many individuals who have been diagnosed with PTSD also have recurrent depression.
 Emotional reactions and symptoms of anxiety and depression may also accompany any diagnosis of a severe physical illness (like cancer).
-People diagnosed with cancer often experience symptoms related to anxiety and depression regardless of whether their treatment leads to remission or is palliative.
-No matter the reason for experiencing symptoms of depression alongside other physical or mental health conditions seek support from loved ones or a professional healthcare provider like a therapist.
+People diagnosed with cancer often experience symptoms related to anxiety and depression, regardless of whether their treatment leads to remission or is palliative.

-Types of cyclical depressive disorders
+Types of cyclical depressive disorders and related mental health conditions

 Rather than being a diagnosis, cyclic depression is a broad term used to describe a range of mood and depressive disorders.
 These include: